-This migration to chips cards, also known in the industry as EMV (Europay, MasterCard, Visa) credit cards, is accompanied by a swirl of hype.
-For example, EMV providers commonly state that your transactions are more secure, resistant to hackers, and foolproof to fraud.
-About now you may be wondering: How does that little microchip inside your card provide you with these safety measures?
+The migration to chip cards, also known in the industry as EMV (Europay, MasterCard, Visa) credit cards, was accompanied by a swirl of hype.
+EMV chip providers introduced them by promising that they were more secure, resistant to hackers, and foolproof to fraud.
+Promising as that sounds, many people don’t know how their chip cards work to provide their accompanying consumer security benefits.

-So, anytime you go to swipe a stripe-equipped card, it reads the same data over and over again.
-And this consistent information is vulnerable to fraudulent activity because thieves can decode the magnetic field and duplicate your bank information.
+So, anytime you go to swipe a stripe-equipped card, the card point of sale (POS) system reads the same data over and over again, making the information vulnerable to fraudulent activity because thieves can decode the magnetic field and duplicate your bank information.
 In fact, fraudsters commonly use credit card skimmers at ATMs and other locations to glean your personal information.
 Stopping fraud meant canceling your old card and getting a new one with new information.
-Unfortunately, your new card included the same stripe technology and it was therefore just as sensitive to theft as it was before.
+Unfortunately, your new card included the same stripe technology making it just as sensitive to theft as it was before.

 By contrast, the computer chip on an EMV card is where your banking information is stored, and the chip is always changing up the data on your card.
 For example, you may have a card number that stays the same, but the information embedded on the chip is constantly being scrambled and encrypted.
 In short, your card’s chip contains a special microprocessor that creates a code for every transaction, no matter the amount.

-So, when you insert your card into a physical payment terminal or when you’re shopping online, the computer chip communicates with the merchant and unscrambles the coded language.
-Your payment information is then obtained using one of a few different types of authentication methods:
+When you insert your card into a physical payment terminal or when you’re shopping online, the computer chip communicates with the merchant and unscrambles the coded language.
+Your payment information is then obtained using few different types of authentication methods: